SisyphianLiger/TheCProgrammingLanguageSolutions/2_KnR/README.md

 # Excercise 2-7
 Write a funciton invert(x,p,n) that returns x with the n bits that being at position p inverted(i.e. changed into 0 and vice versa), leaving the others unchanged.
+Taking the mask from 2-6 we can than use an xor on x to invert the range of bits we need.

 # Excercise 2-8
 Write a function rightrot(x,n) that returns the value of the integer x rotated to the right by n bit positions.

+Super simple, but there could be some flipping errors to watch out for, basically, all we need here is a x >> n.
+But n could be greater than x so checking for that in production code may prevent bugs.